CYP0630/Study_Note/CPE593_DataStructure_Algorithm/QuickSort/README.md

 * The perplexity of input array is not enough.

 We still try to figure out the problem in this homework.
-Looking the two figures.